naheller/notes/arch/power-mgmt.md

 ## upower

 this was installed as a dependency by ppd. i may be able to use this to output battery discharge rate to the sway bar.

+## auto-cpufreq

+As of the June 2025 archinstall, I'll be trying out cpu-autofreq as a minimal power mgmt solution.
+It's on the [[aur]] and i've installed it using paru.

+After install I need to enable the service with `systemctl enable --now auto-cpufreq` so it starts automatically.

+Then, I created a config file at `~/.config/auto-cpufreq/auto-cpufreq.conf`, symlinked from my dotfiles repo.
+The contents of the config file were pasted from an example in the package github readme.

+Running `sudo auto-cpufreq --monitor` pulls up a dashboard showing cpu and battery stats.
+It also seems to be using the settings defined in the config file I created.